 Poles typically have a life expectancy of 35 years.
 In practice it is expected that good quality poles which are appropriate for the mechanical loading placed on them will last an average of 40 years, but if they are reinforced at ground level and also effectively treated against fungus and wood rot they should last significantly longer.
+Reinforcement, along with appropriate maintenance, increases the pole lifetime from 40 to 60 years on average.

+Poles are inspected every 4 years for "good-wood" assessment and reinforced where necessary or replaced if the pole is no longer reinforceable.
 Western Power's criteria for pole replacement is that reinforced poles that fail the "good-wood" test must be replaced and non reinforced poles that fail the "good-wood" test and have insufficient good wood to warrant reinforcing must also be replaced.